 Organizations that are recognized by OLAP must abide by certain requirements for reporting, recordkeeping, and posting.
+Accredited representatives must have ongoing training to maintain their accreditation.

 Reporting

 A recognized organization is required to promptly (within 30 days) notify the OLAP Director in writing of changes in the organization's contact information; changes to any material information the organization provided in Form EOIR-31, Form EOIR-31A, or the supporting documentation for these applications; or changes that otherwise materially relate to the organization's eligibility for recognition or the eligibility for accreditation of any of the organization's accredited representatives.
 Examples of such changes include: notifying OLAP of a change of name, address, telephone number, website address, or authorized officer for the organization; notifying OLAP when an accredited representative (paid or volunteer) leaves the organization; and notifying OLAP of a change in the organization's non-profit or Federal tax exempt status.